-Real estate photography is taking flattering images of a property’s interior or exterior, usually done with the intent of making the property more attractive to potential buyers.
+Real estate photography is taking flattering images of a property’s interior or exterior, usually done with the intent of making it more attractive to potential buyers.

-Good descriptions are one thing, but high-quality photos will really help a buyer form a great first impression of a property.
-Many realtors have found hiring a professional to handle the photography works helps the property stand out from the pack.
-Images shot for a realtor may be used online, in advertisements, flyers or in real estate marketing material.
+Good descriptions are one thing, but high-quality real estate images will really help a buyer form a great first impression of the place.
+Many realtors have found hiring a professional to handle the real estate photography works helps the place stand out from the pack.
+Images shot for a real estate agent may be used online, in advertisements, flyers or in real estate marketing material.

 The Pros and Cons of Real Estate Photography!

 - A growing market.
 More realtors are realizing the benefits of hiring professional photographers.
 A smartphone photo is okay, but high-end work can help move homes.

 - Less saturated market.
 Your market might have hundreds of photographers in it clambering for wedding and portrait work, but very few people trying to break into real estate photography.